freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/typography/choosing-a-typeface/index.md

 ### When You Can't Choose

 When choosing a different typeface is out of the question, you can often still add visual spice to a project by tweaking font sizes, weights, and styles.
+Furthermore, it is always better to try hit-and-miss strategy, trying a few different fonts before you give up on choosing another typeface.
+This way, maybe you won't get your desired typeface but you'll have an idea of various other typefaces you could then use in another cases.

 ### When You Can